Stressed skin: 10 tips against stress spots & itchy skin

 Tip 4: Mental wellness for stress - meditation as a power tool

 Even if you may not be convinced of the principle and execution of meditation, simply sitting or lying down for 5-10 minutes every day, closing your eyes and really being with yourself will make a big difference.
 For inexperienced meditators, an app like the one from 7mind would be a good place to start.
-In guided, short meditations, you can relax for a few minutes and just let your thoughts flow.
+In guided, short meditations, you can relax for a few minutes and simply let your thoughts flow.

 A bird's eye view of a woman sitting cross-legged on her yoga mat.